-2.2.2 Planning and resourcing
+3.2.2 Planning and resourcing

-In principle, any work at height should be avoided wherever possible.
+Work at height should be avoided wherever reasonably practicable.
 Therefore, a decision to undertake tree work at height must be based on a judgement that the work cannot be reasonably practicably undertaken from ground level.
-The decision to work at height must be adequately justified by an individual1 who is competent to do so and, where necessary, authorised to make that judgement.
-Where it is not reasonably practicable to avoid work at height, the duration of the work and exposure to that risk should be minimised to as low as reasonably practicable.
+The decision to work at height must be adequately justified by an individual who is competent to do so and, where necessary, authorised to make that judgement.
+Where it is not reasonably practicable to avoid work at height, the duration of the work and exposure to that risk should be minimised to as low as reasonably practicable (ALARP).

-All tree work operations at height must be planned by a person2 who is competent and has sufficient proficiency in the required tasks to plan, assess and resource the work.
+All tree work operations at height must be planned by someone who is competent and has sufficient proficiency in the required tasks to plan, assess and resource the work.
 The competent person must ensure that a safe system of work has been implemented.